nasa-wings-logo

 The model-display, comprising various air- and spacecraft

-During a three-week vacationtrip through the Southwest of the USA I visited (by a stroke of good fortune) the DFRC on the weekend of September 6th and 7th in 1996.
+During a three-week vacation trip through the Southwest of the USA I visited (by a stroke of good fortune) the DFRC on the weekend of September 6th and 7th in 1996.
 Exactly that weekend the DFRC celebrated an open house day and airshow to commemorate its 50th anniversary.
-I was very lucky by chance, because until my arrival at Lancaster, California, on September 5th I didn´t know anything about this unique event!
+I was very lucky by chance, because until my arrival at Lancaster, California, on September 5th I didn´t knew anything about this unique event!

 So, I took this opportunity to have a look behind the scenes of the DFRC, to talk to DFRC-staff and to photograph extensively.